 - Don’t strip your skin of oils

 One of the biggest mistakes people with acne make is to over-cleanse.
 An oily face seems to be the problem, so if you take away the oil, then the problem is solved, right?
 Not quite.
 You see, your skin’s production of oil needs to be regulated, but if you strip your face completely, then oil production will increase, in order to make up for it.
 So, really, you’re only making the problem worse.
+The aim is to find a cleanser that will not only clean the skin but also help to boost circulation and cellular metabolism.

 3. Get medication involved